 Duluth-based artist Frank Big Bear developed unique drawings for a coloring book designed especially for children.
 Teens from the Little Earth Arts Collective wrote the text inspired by the images.
-The book is featured as part of the WACPAK activity set that includes coloring pencils, an eraser and a limited edition tote bag with a Frank Big Bear design.
-Look for the WACPAK at the lobby desks and the Walker Shop for $9.50 (members $8.50).
+The book is featured as part of the WACPAK activity set that includes coloring pencils, an eraser, and a limited edition tote bag with a Frank Big Bear design.
+Look for the WACPAK in the Walker Shop for $9.50 (members $8.50).